-We will begin a large-scale neuroimaging study in 2015 looking at how children learning two (or more) languages learn to read from kindergarten to 3rd grade.
-Our efforts will initially include Spanish and Chinese speakers learning to read in English and their native languages and English speakers learning to read in English as well as Spanish or Chinese.
-The theoretical goal is to test and evaluate models of literacy acquisition.
+We began a large-scale neuroimaging study in 2015 looking at how children learning two (or more) languages learn to read from kindergarten to 3rd grade.
+Our efforts include Spanish and Chinese speakers learning to read in English and their native languages and English speakers learning to read in English.
+The goal of this project is to test and evaluate models of literacy acquisition.
 In addition, we will study the impact that learning multiple languages may have on cognition, socio-emotional skills and creativity.
 We ultimately hope to help teachers develop instructional strategies to maximize English language learners’ success in the classroom and beyond.

 This innovative study tests a novel and fundamental question that has not been addressed before: “Are human brain circuitries similar in parent-offspring dyads, and if so does it result from a heritable process, pre or postnatal environment, or as a complex interaction between these processes?”
 We believe that answering this question will provide us with essential information about the evolutionary basis of the human brain, pathophysiology of brain-based diseases and clues to developing early and preventive interventions of these diseases.

 We are inviting biological (regular) families, IVF families and adoptive families to participate in brain scans and paper pencil tests.
 Click to participate:

 We are examining the neurobiological and affective/cognitive underpinnings of socio-emotional constructs, such as motivation, grit, resilience, mindset, and stereotype threat.
 Understanding the intricacies underlying common socio-emotional constructs may help us to tease apart their similarities and differences, and develop targeted interventions based on a student’s personal needs.
 The ultimate goal of this research is to enhance student learning from a holistic perspective, believing that it is not just cognitive abilities that influence academic and life success.